andrew/ultimate-awesome/README.md

 - [awesome-p2p](https://github.com/retrohacker/awesome-p2p) - An awesome list for those interested in building decentralized applications.
 - [awesome-program](https://github.com/shaohua0116/awesome-program) - A curated list of papers related to program synthesis, program induction, program execution, program and code repair, and programmatic reinforcement learning.
 - [awesome-chatgpt](https://github.com/korchasa/awesome-chatgpt) - A curated list of awesome ChatGPT software.
+- [awesome-android](https://github.com/Mike-bel/awesome-android) - A better way to collect the awesome repositories on GitHub for android developers.
 - [awesome-AIOps](https://github.com/OpsPAI/awesome-AIOps) - A curated list of awesome academic researches and industrial materials about Artificial Intelligence for IT Operations (AIOps).
 - [awesome-seo-tools](https://github.com/serpapi/awesome-seo-tools) - Curated list of awesome SEO tools.
 - [Pentest-Bookmarkz](https://github.com/SofianeHamlaoui/Pentest-Bookmarkz) - A collection of useful links for Pentesters.